Home care instructions for the general public

 - If the patient needs to go to the doctor’s office or to the hospital, call ahead to the provider’s office before you go.

 Important Contact Information

-- For questions about home care, isolation or quarantine, call the Health Department:
+- For questions about home care, isolation, or masking precautions after exposure, call the Health Department: